-The main contact for STARC is Brett Hembrough at Scripps Institution of Oceanography.
-He can be reached at (858) 822-6912 or email firstname.lastname@example.org
+The main contact for STARC is Brendon Mendenhall with Scripps Institution of Oceanography; he can be reached at (858) 822-6912 or email firstname.lastname@example.org.

 U.S. Coast Guard C4IT Polar IT maintains and operates computing resources onboard the USCGC HEALY.
 These include: